~ Playing Quelf and laughing harder than ever until 3 in the morning to begin the new year

 - Smash your idols, and when you look up and realize you've made more, smash them again.

 - When change hits, people cope in many different ways and can go through stages all in the same day.
-If you're distant enough to have perspective, the psychology behind behavior in the midst of loss is really interesting!
+If you're distant enough to have perspective, the psychology behind behavior in the midst of loss is really interesting!- I am comfortable in the "new here" label.
+In fact, I think I might even like it.

 - However, long-term investments are always worth working at.